-The Department of Psychology offers graduate work leading to the master of arts degree with a major in psychology, the master of science degree in psychology, and the general secondary credential with a major in psychology (requiring two teaching minors.
+The Department of Psychology offers graduate work leading to the master of arts degree with a major in psychology, the master of science degree in psychology, and the general secondary credential with a major in psychology (requiring two teaching minors).
 Graduate training is provided for students specializing in the fields of clinical, industrial and personnel, and theoretical-experimental psychology.
 Laboratory facilities for receiving training in both human and animal psychology are available, and students are required to take courses in experimental psychology and statistical methods.
 Practicum courses designed to fulfill the requirements for directed field experience are available in all three fields of graduate specialization.
 These practicum courses involve supervised training in such places as local military establishments, industrial plants, and hospitals.
-Many graduate courses are offered in the evening for the convenience of students having outside employment, but students working full time are permitted to carry a graduate program of no more than six semester units.
+Many graduate courses are offered in the evening for the convenience of students having outside employment, but students working full time are permitted to carry a graduate program of no more

-All students must satisfy the general requirements for admission to regular gradate standing, as described in Part One of this bulletin under Admission to the Graduate Division.
-The student must also (1) have completed 24 semester units of upper division work in psychology, including Psychology 104A, Statistical Methods in Psychology; 105, Psychological Testing; and 160 or 161, Experimental Psychological Testing; and 160 or 161, Experimental Psychology chology, or the equivalents, (2) have an over-all grade point average of 3.0 (B) in his last 60 units of work, (3) have a percentile rank of 50 or higher on the Psychology Department Comprehensive Examination "total."
+All students must satisfy the general requirements for admission to regular graduate standing, as described in Part One of this bulletin under Admission to the Graduate Division.
+The student must also (1) have completed 24 semester units Of upper division work in psychology, including Psychology 104A, Statistical Methods in Psychology; 105, Psychological Testing; 160 or 161, Experimental Psychology, and 178, Theories of Personality, or their equivalents, (2) have an overall grade point average of 3.0 (B) in his last 60 units of work, (3) have a personality to the personal transport of 50 archicles. centile rank of 50 or higher on the Psychology Department Comprehensive Ex-